 - Register a Volvo ID.
 For more information and how to create a Volvo ID, see Volvo ID (p.
-21). - Log in to the owner portal My Volvo, go to your profile and carry out the following: - Check that the car is connected to your profile. - 2.
+20). - Go to www.volvocars.com, log in and proceed as follows: - Check that the car is connected to your profile. - 2.
 Check that your contact information is correct. - 3.
 Select the Volvo dealer you want to contact for service and repair.

-Choose preferred communication channel (phone).
+4. Choose preferred communication channel (phone).
 Booking information is always sent to the car and to you via email.